jtejido/ngac/README.md

 ## TO-DO

 At the moment, it's translated verbatim.
-Once all functions are translated, re-factoring will begin (which includes locking mechanisms on structs/fields, memoizing here and there, and multi-thread stuff when necessary).
+Once all functions are translated, re-factoring will begin (which includes locking mechanisms on structs/fields, memoizing here and there, and goroutines when necessary).

 EPP shall be a PubSub hub model.

-Obligation Unmarshallers - file will be json (following the original's json schema).
+Obligation JSON Unmarshallers - file will be JSON (following the original's JSON schema).

 Neo4J (Persisted) and MemGraph (In-memory) support - since both uses Cypher.
 (DAO for different GraphDB had to be implemented)